CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/get-folder-content/get-folder-content-block.md

 * [Search Options][SearchOptions Property] can be specified to choose whether to use a ContainsText, PatternMatching or Regex search.
 * [Content Options][ContentOptions Property] can be specified to choose whether to search for files or folders.
 * A [Recursive][Recursive Property] option can specified to choose whether to search only in the specified [Folder Path][FolderPath Property], or include all subfolders.
+* A [Comparison Type][ComparisonType Property] option can specified to choose how it is determined whether the file or folder name matches the [Search Pattern][SearchPattern Property] (e.g. whether the search is case-sensitive or case-insensitive).

 ## Examples